9dots/get-coding-curricula/devy/p5/lesson-plans/lesson-2/lesson.md

 ###### Teacher materials
 - [ ] Projector
 - [ ] Computer
+- [ ] [Print Out for Box Activity][print]
-- [ ] [Example Code][examplecode]
+- [ ] Boxes

 ###### Student materials
 - [ ] Computer
-- [ ] [P5.js zine][zine]
 - [ ] [Grid Paper][gridpaper]
 - [ ] pencil
 - [ ] coding journal

 <iconp src='/icons/vocab.png'>### Vocabulary</iconp>

-- see p5.js zine

 </note>
 <pagebreak/>

-#### Review: Drawing a shape (5 minutes)
+#### Review: Drawing A Shape (8 minutes)
-- [ ] **Guided Practice:** Review creating a canvas and setting the background color.
-  - Students follow along on their computer.
-- [ ] **Guided Practice:** Review writing a shape function by choosing one from p.10 or p.32 of zine.
+- [ ] **Guided Practice:** Review creating a canvas, setting the background color, and drawing a shape by choosing one from the zine and using fill.
+Ask the class questions, students give a response, and then code together as a class.
-  - Direct students to use p.10 or p.32 of zine to write a shape function in function draw.
-- [ ] **Model:** Show how to fill a shape with color using fill(r,g,b).

-#### Engage: mouseX & mouseY (5 minutes)
-- [ ] **Model:** Replace integer arguments with mouseX and mouseY to make sketch interactive.
-- [ ] Show [Example using mouseX & mouseY][mouseX&Y]
+  <iconp type='question'> Let's start a new sketch.
+How do we set the background color to blue?</iconp>
+  <iconp type='answer'> Change the three numbers in background() </iconp>
+  <iconp type='question'> How do we draw a rectangle with the top left corner at x = 250 and y = 250 of width 200 and height 300? </iconp>
+  <iconp type='answer'> Use the rect() function call.
+Pass four numbers to the rect function call, rect(250,250,200,300) </iconp>
+  <iconp type='question'> How do we color the rectangle yellow? </iconp>
+  <iconp type='answer'> How can we change our sketch to have the rectangle draw at the mouse pointer?</iconp>
+  <iconp type='answer'> change the first 250 to mouseX and the other 250 to mouseY </iconp>
-  - By placing the background function in draw instead of setup, a new background is placed before each change to the ellipse.
+  <iconp type='question'> What happens if we place the background function in draw instead of setup? </iconp>
-  - Show how the sketch changes by placing the background function in setup.
-- [ ] Students make sketch interactive by replacing number arguments with mouseX and mouseY.
-- [ ] **Turn and talk:** Students share their sketches to their neighbor.
+  <iconp type='answer'> The a new background is placed and then an ellipse is drawn and this repeats in a loop.
+We don't see a trail of rectangles following the mouse.</iconp>

+#### Engage/Explore: Box Activity (7 minutes)
+- [ ] **Explore:** In this activity, students will learn how variables, operators, and random works through an unplugged activity.
+Code will be displayed on the board and boxes will be in the front that act at variables, 'named storage for data'.
+The code expressions will use operators and students will do arithmetic with variables.
+For each program read line by line and update variables.
+For the 2nd program, place a dice in box a for random(1,6).
+  >> "We are going to read code and act out how information is stored in a computer's memory.
+Let's read this first program together. 'var a' this creates a box of storage name 'a' and the same for 'var b' and 'var c'.
+Next line, 'a = 100'.
+This looks like a = 100, but in code we read it as store the number 100 in the variable box 'a' *Place paper with 100 in box a*"

+Continue reading code and placing correct values in each variable box.

-#### Explain: Variables, operators & loops (20 minutes)
+#### Explain: Variables, Operators & Random (15 minutes)
-- [ ] **Introduce** Variables:
+- [ ] **Define** Variable: Named storage for data.
-  - What is a variable?
-    - A variable stores a value in memory so that you can use it later in a program.
+  >> "A variable stores a value in memory so that you can use it later in a program."

-  - Why do we use variables?
+  <iconp type='question'>Why do we use variables?</iconp>
-    - To avoid repeating ourselves in our code.
+  <iconp type='answer'>To avoid repeating ourselves in our code.</iconp>
-    - So that we can easily change values while the program is running.
+  <iconp type='answer'>So that we can easily change values.</iconp>
-    - To write clear and effective code.
+  <iconp type='answer'>To write clear and effective code.</iconp>

-- [ ] **Explain:** mouseX and mouseY are variables.
-  - mouseX stores the x coordinate value of our mouse pointer.
-  - mouseY stores the y coordinate value of our mouse pointer.

->>"When creating variables, you determine the name, the data type, and the value and you declare them at the top of your sketch. "

-- [ ] **Define** parts of variable: Name, Data Type, Values
-  - **Name:** what you decide to call the variable (choose a name that is informative and clear)
-  - **Data type:** Defines the type of values that can be stored in the variable (integers, floating-point (decimal numbers, characters, words, images, fonts, etc.)
-  - **Values:** a number, word, image, etc.

 - [ ] **Demonstrate** using variables.
-  - Change the value of a and b to see how the sketch is altered.
+Create a new sketch and type the following code.
+Then change the value of a and b to see how the sketch is altered.

-      createCanvas(480,120)
       var a = 60
       var b = 80
       ellipse (75, a, b, b)